 Pytheas’s Voyage To The Arctic In 325 B.C.
 And Account Of Thule, The Strange Land Beyond

 Jan Bartek - AncientPages.com - Who was the first explorer to visit the Arctic?
 That is a question one cannot answer quickly.
-The lack of historical references dealing with early Arctic exploration and difficulties interpreting early maps and accounts of voyages pose a challenge to our understanding of the historical period during which explorers reached the region north of the Arctic Circle.
+The lack of historical references dealing with early Arctic exploration and difficulties interpreting early maps and accounts of voyages challenge our understanding of the historical period during which explorers reached the region north of the Arctic Circle.

 Also, exploring dangerous territories like the Arctic may end with death.
 There could have been many people who traveled to the Arctic but never survived to tell their story.